 For the year ended December 31, 2017, we realized a net loss of \$5,941,457 compared to a net loss of \$4,732,331 for the year ended December 31, 2016.
 For the six months ended June 30, 2018, we realized a net loss of \$\$4,128,941 compared to a net loss of \$3,324,917 for the six months ended June 30, 2017.
 Although we reported losses for the years ended December 31, 2017 and 2016, and for the six months ended June 30, 2018 and 2017, respectively, there is no assurance that the profits will be realized in fiscal 2018 or thereafter.
 There can be no assurance that we will be able to achieve a level of revenues adequate to generate sufficient cash flow from operations or obtain additional financing through private placements, public offerings and/or bank financing necessary to support our working capital requirements.
 To the extent that funds generated from any private placements, public offerings and/or bank financing are insufficient, we will have to raise additional working capital.
 No assurance can be given that additional financing will be available on acceptable terms, if at all.
 If adequate working capital is not available we may be forced to discontinue operations, which would cause investors to lose their entire investment.
-The Company has extended the maturity date of its convertible notes from September 1, 2018 to September 30, 2018, in consideration for the issuance of 7,500 shares of its Class B Preferred Stock, has also extended the date of \$400,000 principal amount of notes due to an insider until September 30, 2018, and consummated a \$862,500 capital raise in September 2018 with net cash proceeds of \$652,579.
+The Company has extended the maturity date of its convertible notes from September 1, 2018 to the earlier of the closing of the Company's initial public offering and November 15, 2018, in consideration for the issuance of 37,500 shares of its Class B Convertible Preferred Stock, has also extended the maturity date of \$400,000 principal amount of notes due to an insider until the third business day after the closing of the Company's initial public offering, and \$100,000 principal amount of a note due to a third party until the earlier of three business days after the closing of the Company's initial public offering and November 15, 2018.
+The Company also consummated a \$862,500 capital raise in September 2018 and received net cash proceeds of \$652,579.
 However, due to the uncertainty in the Company's ability to raise capital, increase sales and generate significant positive cash flows from operations, management believes that there is substantial doubt in our ability to continue as a going concern within one year after the date the financial statements were issued.
 As a result, our independent registered public accounting firm has expressed in its auditor's report on the financial statements substantial doubt regarding our ability to continue as a going concern.
 Our financial statements do not include any adjustments that might result from the outcome of the uncertainty regarding our ability to continue as a going concern.